BallsSqueezer/MovieApp/README.md

 The following **additional** features are implemented:

 - [x] Add the walkthrough screen for the first time user uses tha app
-- [x] Add the splash animation after loading the app (this animation does not present when user use app for the first time)
+- [x] Not to make poeple get bored while looking at the loading indicator keeps scrolling, I add the splash animation after loading the app (this animation does not present when user use app for the first time).
+You can still see the loading screen if you comment out the splash animation
 - [x] Use NSDefault to remember which view (tableView or collectionView) that user uses last time, so that the app will present the same view the next time user starts the app

 ## Video Walkthrough